- What is breast reconstruction?

 You can decide if you want to have your nipple and the dark area around the nipple (areola) reconstructed.
-Nipple and areola reconstructions are optional and usually the final phase of breast reconstruction.
-This is a separate surgery that is done to make the reconstructed breast look more like the original breast.
+Nipple areola reconstructions are optional and usually are the final phase of breast reconstruction.
+This is a separate surgery that’s done to make the reconstructed breast look more like the original breast.
 It can be done as an outpatient after drugs are used to make the area numb (under local anesthesia).
-It is usually done after the new breast has had time to heal (about 3 to 4 months after surgery).
+It’s usually done after the new breast has had time to heal (about 3 to 4 months after surgery).

-The ideal nipple and areola reconstruction requires that the position, size, shape, texture, color, and projection of the new nipple match the natural one.
+Ideally, nipple and areola reconstruction matches the position, size, shape, texture, color, and projection of the new nipple to the natural one.
 Tissue used to rebuild the nipple and areola also is taken from your body, such as from the newly created breast, opposite nipple, ear, eyelid, groin, upper inner thigh, or buttocks.
 In some cases, doctors build up the areola and nipple area with donor skin that’s had the cells removed (see “New methods of tissue support” for more on donor skin products.)
-Tattooing may be used to match the color of the nipple of the other breast and to create the areola.
+Tattooing may be used to match the color of the nipple and areola of the other breast.

 In a procedure called nipple-sparing mastectomy or areola-sparing mastectomy, the nipple and/or areola are left in place while the breast tissue under them is removed.
 Women who have a small early stage cancer near the outer part of the breast, with no signs of cancer in the skin or near the nipple, may be able to have nipple-sparing surgery.
 (Cancers that are larger or nearby are more likely to have cancer cells hidden in the nipple if the breast tumor is larger or close to the nipple, which means there is a higher risk the cancer will come back if the nipple is not removed.)
 Some doctors give the nipple tissue a dose of radiation during or after the surgery to try and reduce the risk of the cancer coming back.
 In areola-sparing mastectomy, the nipple itself, including its ducts, may be removed while the circle of tissue around it is kept.